MathieuNls/clever-challenge/README.md

 ## The Challenge

-The challenge for trainee applicant consists in parsing a few diffs--in the most efficient way possible--and compute the following statistics:
+The challenge for trainee applicant consists in parsing a few diffs--in the most efficient way possible (speed, maintainability, evolvability, ...)--and compute the following statistics:

 - list of files in the diffs
 - number of regions